scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~
 {: #figure-16 title="Example topology.
 AS ff00:0:1 is the core AS of ISD 1, and AS ff00:0:2 and AS ff00:0:3 are non-core ASes of ISD 1."}

-Based on the above topology, this example shows the life of a SCION packet sent from source at Endpoint A to destination at Endpoint B. It also shows simplified snapshots of the packet header after each on-path router.
+This example topology shows the life of a SCION packet sent from source at Endpoint A to destination at Endpoint B. It also shows simplified snapshots of the packet header after each on-path router.

 ## Path Lookup and Segment Combination at Source

-In this example, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3 where both are part of ISD 1.
+In the [Life of a SCION Data Packet](#life-of-a-packet) example above, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3 where both are part of ISD 1.
 To create an end-to-end SCION forwarding path, Endpoint A first queries its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
 The AS ff00:0:2 control service returns up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
 Endpoint A also queries its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
 The AS ff00:0:2 control service will return down segments from the ISD core down to AS ff00:0:3.
 The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g. i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 For more details on the lookup of path segments, see 'Path Lookup' in {{I-D.dekater-scion-controlplane}}.